KlosStepan/Nastroje-pro-vyvoj-software/README.md

 # Tasks overview

 ## 02-Git, S1 Version control systems(Git, SVN, Hg)
 This assignment is completed from previous year so it's just copy-pasted from back then.
 Solution is called **reseni.txt**.
+<ins>Produced: /02-git/reseni.txt</ins>

 ## 03-Make, S2 (Make, Ant, MS Build)
 Solved this year, there are 2 Makefiles (one **root folder**, second **mydb/src**) that are working together with all requirements met.
 Nested targets are called via main one.
+<ins>Produced: /03-make/Makefile & /03-make/mydb/src/Makefile</ins>

 Calling `make` or w/ targets in folder **zadani** works.